top of page

 The Blue Painted Lady, #712, is the third home of the row, that was completed, (of seven), by Matthew Kavanagh in 1892-1895.
 It is arguably, the most intact of these famous homes with regards to original detail.
 As you listen to the gorgeous music tonight, you will be surrounded by the paintings, rugs and furniture, collected by the Sheehan, Horsfall and Rogers families over the last 173 years in San Francisco.
 Thank you for being a part of this new page in our home's history.

-(Corner Painted Lady)
+The Shanon Kavanaugh House (Corner Painted Lady)

 722 Steiner was bullt by a young San Francisco carpenter-bullder, for his own famlly, in 1892, The rest of the houses in the row were built as "spec" houses in the years between 1892 and 1895.
 Kavanaugh was eclectic in his choice of design and details for the house.
 Appearing to be Eastlake in style, it is really Queen Anne, with typical fish scale shingles and lack of heavy applied woodwork that was typical of the period.
 The octogonal corner bay is reminiscent of the Second Empire style of two decades earlier.
 The Neo-Classic ornament predate trends of decades to follow.
 The house was purchased by Frederic Klopper, a German immigrant, in 1900.
 He was a well-known supplier to blacksmiths from the 1860's until his retirement in the early 20th century.
 The house was purchased in 1975 by Michael Shannon and James Vögeney, MD.
 The interior of the house includes a stained glass skylight in the Stair Hall, salvaged from a church in St. Louis, and seven other stained glass windows.
 The gilded mirror in the main parlor was purchased by the Fulton family in New York City in 1870 and shipped "around-the-Horn for their house formerly on Scott and Oak streets, It remained their until it was purchased for this house in 1975.
 All light fixtures on the main floor are working gaslights.
 The largest, In the Dining Room, was manufactured in San Francisco in the 1880's for a Pacific Heights mansion.
 The film "Maxie" was made here In November, 1984 as the house appeared as the home of Ruth Gordon, Glenn Close and Mandi Patinkin and will appear in Universal's "Junlor" with Arnold Swartzeneger, Danny Di Vito, Emma Thompson and Julie Kavner, due in 1995.
 Over 40 T.V. commercials and series, as well as 20 magazines, book covers and postcards have used the house.
 Restoration has been conducted by Michael Shannon and James Vogeney continuously since 1975, with Peter Jeal joining the project In 1982.
 Dr. James Vogeney died, January 1994.
 It is currently owned by Dan Robinson and Courtney Chenette.